cybertraining-dsc/sp21-599-359/project/index.md

 ## Abstract

 Machine learning has been a mainstay in drug discovery for decades.
 Artificial neural networks have been used in computational approaches to drug discovery since the 1990s [^1].
-Under the traditional approaches, emphasis in drug discovery was placed on understanding chemical molecular fingerprints in order to predict biological activity.
-More recently, however, deep learning approaches have been adopted instead of computational methods.
-This paper outlines work conducted on predicting drug molecular activity using deep learning approaches.
+Under traditional approaches, emphasis in drug discovery was placed on understanding chemical molecular fingerprints, in order to predict biological activity.
+More recently however, deep learning approaches have been adopted instead of computational methods.
+This paper outlines work conducted in predicting drug molecular activity, using deep learning approaches.

 Contents